YoungBoy Never Broke Again: Amp talk show

-On December 8, 2022, it was announced through the Never Broke Again Instagram that YoungBoy would ink a deal with Amazon's Amp.
-Following the announcement of the partnership, each Friday YoungBoy would host the radio show at 8 PM Central Time.
-Each episode would feature popular guests and celebrities such as Blueface, Rich the Kid, and Ja Morant; YoungBoy would interview his guests following their arrival.
+On December 8, 2022, it was announced through the Never Broke Again Instagram that Gaulden would ink a deal with Amazon's Amp.
+Following the announcement of the partnership, each Friday Gaulden would host the radio show at 8 PM Central Time.
+Each episode would feature popular guests and celebrities such as Blueface, Rich the Kid, and Ja Morant; Gaulden would interview his guests following their arrival.
+Despite Ja being announced as an official guest, the show was canceled on the same night and stopped airing since.
+On October 4, 2023, Amp was shut down and all of its content (including Gaulden's radio show) was discarded from Amazon.

+Fashion

+In 2020, Gaulden collaborated with ASAP Bari's popular streetwear brand, VLONE to bundle with his newest studio album at the time, Top.

+In July 2023, Gaulden released his own sneaker chain under his Never Broke Again Clothing as the "Grave Digger".
+This was followed by a collaboration with Supreme in which he was announced as the face of the Fall/Winter 2023 Series.
+Ahead of Gaulden's 21st solo mixtape, Decided 2, released on November 10, 2023, Gaulden announced his collaboration with the popular streetwear brand, Guapi.
+The mixtape's 16th cut titled "Guapi" is an ode to the brand.

 Personal life

-At 23 years old, Gaulden is the father of ten children with eight different women.
-Two of his sons, Kayden and Kacey, appeared in the video for his single, "Kacey Talk".

-In a 2017 profile for The Fader, Gaulden named Kamron as one of his sons.
-Kamron was born in July 2016 to Starr Thigpen just weeks after Kayden.
-However, a DNA test later confirmed that he was not the biological father.

-On January 7, 2023, Gaulden married his long-time girlfriend and the mother of two of his children, Jazlyn Mychelle Hayes.